Blog | Auckland Micro Wedding Venues - The Complete Guide

 Table of contents

 If you love the idea of an elopement but have too many besties to narrow the guest list down that much, a micro wedding could be the perfect solution for you.
+Whether you're looking to cut costs, minimise admin, choose an exotic location or spend more time with each guest, a micro wedding is a beautiful way to celebrate your day.
+First things first.

 What is a micro wedding?